 Asian Influences – Graphic Designing Classic Skis

-One of the pleasures of ski travel is meeting interesting people.
-A ten-day ski holiday last year in Andermatt, Switzerland proved the case: I skied and hung out with like-minded fun characters that I met at the Free rider´s Lodge where I stayed during my visit.
+I skied and hung out with like-minded fun characters that I met at the Free rider´s Lodge where I stayed during my visit.
 Among them was Patrick […]